LaStefan/esg-stocks-dashboard/README.md

 ### Price trend over time
 The price trend over time including a moving average of the close price is generated using a Python script.
 The source of this data is from the FMP API.

+### Quarterly average margin trend
+The quarterly average margin trends of the chosen 10 stocks.
+Based on the daily open en close prices, generated using Python scripts.

 ### Analyst recommendations
 The analyst recommendations shows an overview of the recommended action to take from a collection of analysts, per stock.